Envelope Encryption - Putting Your Encryption Key in an Envelope Is the Safer Option

 - Encrypt data with a data key (aka encryption key).

-- Further encrypt the data key with another key called the root key.
+- Further encrypt the data key with another key called the root key or master key.

 Having said that, the envelop encryption scheme generates two keys.
 The only key that is encrypted in this envelop encryption scheme is the data key; the root key is not.
 The root key has to be kept in plaintext so that it can be used to decrypt the data key.